First-Year Survival Guide

 A quick guide (PDF) on who Blues Engineering is and how to reach us.

-From your newest Assistant Coach all the way up to the Director of High Performance Sport, Varsity Blues staff have your back.
-University of Toronto fosters the complete personal development of their athletes, and the people running the program play an integral part.
+From your newest Assistant Coach, all the way up to the Director of High-Performance Sport, Varsity Blues staff have your back.
+The University of Toronto fosters the complete personal development of its athletes, and the people running the program play an integral part.
 Varsity staff also have the inside scoop on all things, you guessed it, Varsity.

 Athlete’s Only Section of the Varsity Blues Website